 - Ko Tao is cheaper than Koh Samui and Ko Pha-Ngan, meaning food is cheaper and you get more for your money hotel-wise.
 Take advantage of this and stay somewhere nice!
 You want to be as close to Sairee Beach as possible to be in the centre of the action.

 Where to stay: Resorts tend to be spread throughout Ko Tao, however Sairee Beach has the most going on.
 We’d recommend staying by the beach over inland and anywhere on the west coast; everything is very close.

-Ko Pha-Ngan is the destination of the legendary ‘Full-Moon Party’, that takes place on Haad Rin beach once a month, where young travellers flock to the island for this night long party of epic proportions.
-The party is an excellent experience for 18-30-year olds but that’s not all the island has to offer.
+Ko Pha-Ngan is the destination of the legendary ‘Full-Moon Party’ and one of the best islands in Thailand for nightlife!
+The Full Moon Party takes on Haad Rin beach once a month, where young travellers flock to the island for this night long party of epic proportions.
+The party is an excellent experience for 18-30-year old’s, but that’s not all the island has to offer.

 Ko Pha-Ngan is definitely an up and coming holiday destination, much less developed than its neighbour Koh Samui.
 You’ll find the southern coastline dotted with basic beach huts and the west coast is home to up and coming luxury resorts.
 Pha-Ngan has a rough around the edges appeal and is far less touristy than Samui, giving it a more ‘un-touched’ and ‘un-discovered’ vibe.
 Spend your days, exploring the island via moped, popping into the small towns for lunch and shopping and catching a boat trip to the nearby smaller islands and national park.